0xbythesecond/Azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 <p>Resource Groups (similar to a file system) logical collections of virtual machines, storage accounts, virtual networks, web apps, databases, and/or database servers.
 Virtual Machines (VM) allow you to more easily scale your applications by adding more physical or virtual servers to distribute the workload across multiple VMs.
-We created two Virtual Machines (pictured below) of differing Operating Systems (Windows 10 21H2 & Ubuntu Server 20.04) that will be used for Remote Deskop and to observe network traffic between the two devices.
+We created two Virtual Machines (pictured below) of differing Operating Systems (Windows 10 21H2 & Linux Ubuntu Server 20.04) that will be used for Remote Deskop and to observe network traffic between the two devices.
 </p>

 <p>